JazzMaster/LazGFX/README.md

 Shoving people into SDL and saying "good luck"-

 	When theres 50 ways to do things...IS WRONG.

 Need Graphics libraries for DOS/FreeDOS??

 	Try the original BGI written by Borland, INC.
 	The BGI has been 256 color extended - I have the patch.
-        HDMIx (and SDL) MAY work- and then again, so might PTC unit.
+        HDMIx loader (and SDL) MAY work- and then again, so might PTC unit.

 ### Dependencies (INSTALL ME FIRST!!):